Tscubii/win11-intel-mac/README.md

 6. Close `Format-USB.command`
 7. Mount the ISO and copy everything from it to the Win11 volume
 8. Enter the `WindowsSupport` folder and copy everything from it to the Win11 volume
-9. Enter the `Assets` folder and copy `AutoUnattend.xml` to the Win11 volume (replace if already exists)
+9. Enter the `win11-intel-mac-main` folder and copy `AutoUnattend.xml` to the Win11 volume (replace if already exists)
 10. In the UEFI_NTFS volume, create the folder structure and copy the two `.efi` files as shown below:

 ```